 The proposed investment is an exciting opportunity to transform the historic and cultural core of the town centre.
 People currently feel that the space is a dark and unwelcoming area that suffers from antisocial behaviour.
 The council’s aim is to create a vibrant, yet reflective atmosphere for the public and parishioners to enjoy spending time in.
 At the same time we will be restoring significant pieces of our cultural heritage and improving habitat for biodiversity.

+The aim of the extensive planting scheme is to boost existing habitats and increase wildlife and biodiversity, whilst conserving the rich history of this site within the town’s conservation area.
 To complement the soft landscaping of new shrubs and plants, the designs look at raising the crowns of the trees to let in more light, encouraging the public to come and spend time in the biodiverse and habitat rich area.

 Video walkthrough of the plans